vitorallo/dronity/README.md

 echo "PATH=$PATH:/opt/toolchain/bin" >> ~/.bashrc
 source ~/.bashrc

-4) edit config.h and uncomment or be sure that
-	 #define P21 1
-and
-	 #define AARCH64 1 (in case you are compiling with armv8 toolchain)
+4) edit config.h and uncomment or be sure that "#define P21 1" and "#define AARCH64 1" (in case you are compiling with armv8 toolchain) are defined

 4) compile dronity, you are now ready to go!